-Meeting for Worship is on Sundays at 10.45 am.
+Meeting for Worship begins again on Sunday 26th July at 10.45 am.
+Covid risk management plans in place.

 Worship is at the heart of what it means to be a Quaker.
 Meeting for Worship brings Quakers together in silence so we can still our minds and open our hearts and lives to God.
 Everyone is welcome to join us.